Lucaslnobrega38/Libinput-Tweaks/README.md

 # 🛠️ Build and Installation Guide (Arch Linux Focus)
 This guide details how to compile your custom libinput source code and install it onto your system, replacing the official version.
-You can also download the compiled binary directly *(see /libinput.so.10.13.0, arch-based only)*

 ## Prerequisites
 Ensure you have the necessary tools for cloning and compiling: